-This highly visual platform rakes in 2 1/2 billion monthly pageviews from its 70 million users monthly.
+This highly visual platform has 150 million active users that conduct 2 billion searches every month.
 Pinterest users also buy more of the items they encounter in pins than items on Facebook, and spend 70 percent more money when they arrive at your website from Pinterest versus non-social referrals.

 But how can you successfully use this channel for your small business or nonprofit without looking dumb?

 Whether you’ve been too busy to figure out what Pinterest is all about or have fully embraced the social network, there are things you don’t want to do on Pinterest as you get started or more involved.

 To help you begin pinning your way to success, we’ve assembled a list of 25 mistakes to avoid:

 1. Not including your business information.
 The first step in getting started on the right foot on Pinterest is to create a profile that is full of details and represents your business.
 Upload a clear, easy to recognize logo for your profile picture and use your business name as your profile name.